 The computer science department’s Parallel Processing Laboratory is available solely for the use of computer science majors for instruction and research.
 To establish regional leadership in parallel processing, Augustana requested an equipped laboratory from the National Science Foundation for academic instruction, together with basic and applied research.
-Until fairly recently, parallel processing capabilities were unattainable except through time-sharing arrangements with large universities or government-sponsored research laboratories.

 The advent of parallel processing has opened new frontiers in the ability for computers to solve previously intractable problems.
 Until fairly recently, such parallel processing capabilities were unattainable except through time-sharing arrangements with large universities or government-sponsored research laboratories.
 Massively parallel computers introduced in the early 1990's are nearly all based on the same, powerful microprocessors that are used in computer workstations.